 Our compensation principles and practices are designed to maintain an appropriate balance between risk and reward and encourage measured risk taking by executives.
-The pay mix is designed to encourage executives to take measured risks that may have a positive impact on our performance while simultaneously providing adequate compensation to executives to discourage them from taking excessive or inappropriate risks and, accordingly, mitigate against such risks.
+The executive pay mix is designed to encourage our executive team to take measured risks that are expected to have a positive impact on our performance, while simultaneously providing adequate compensation to executives to discourage them from taking excessive or inappropriate risks and, accordingly, mitigate against such risks.
 To further address such risks and to further align executives with long-term shareholder interests, the Company has adopted a Share Ownership Policy, an Incentive Compensation Clawback Policy and an Equity Retention Policy.
-Information about these policies can be found on pages 53, 29 and 54 of the enclosed Management Information Circular.
+Information about these policies can be found on pages 20, 31, 56 and 57 of the Circular.